celistedeline26/health-insurance-EDA/README.md

 - How does smoking status impact medical costs?
 - Is there a relationship between BMI and insurance charges?
 - Are there regional differences in insurance costs?

+## Dataset Used
+The dataset used in this project is the Medical Cost Personal Dataset obtained from Kaggle.
+It contains anonymised records of health insurance customers, including demographic information, lifestyle factors, and medical insurance charges.

+Key variables include:
+- Age
+- Sex
+- Body Mass Index (BMI)
+- Number of children
+- Smoking status
+- Region
+- Insurance charges

+---

+## Data Cleaning & Preparation
+The dataset was inspected and cleaned prior to analysis.
+Key data preparation steps included:
+- Checking for missing and null values
+- Verifying and correcting data types
+- Renaming columns for clarity and consistency
+- Identifying potential outliers in numerical variables
+- Ensuring categorical variables were correctly formatted for analysis

+These steps ensured the dataset was suitable for exploratory and statistical analysis.

+---

+## Exploratory Data Analysis (EDA)
+Exploratory analysis was conducted to understand the distribution of variables and identify patterns in insurance charges.
+This included:
+- Summary statistics for numerical variables
+- Distribution analysis using histograms and boxplots
+- Grouped comparisons (e.g. smokers vs non-smokers)
+- Analysis of insurance charges across age groups and regions

+Visualisations were used to support interpretation and identify meaningful trends.

+---

+## Correlation Analysis
+Correlation analysis was performed to examine relationships between numerical variables such as age, BMI, number of children, and insurance charges.
+A correlation matrix was used to identify variables with strong or moderate associations with insurance costs.

+---

+## Key Findings & Insights
+- Smoking status is the strongest driver of higher insurance charges.
+- Insurance costs generally increase with age.
+- BMI shows a moderate relationship with insurance charges, particularly among smokers.
+- Regional differences exist but are less significant than lifestyle factors.

+---

+## Business Implications & Recommendations
+Based on the analysis, the following insights may support business decision-making:
+- Insurance providers may consider smoking status as a key risk factor in pricing strategies.
+- Preventative health initiatives targeting high-BMI individuals could help reduce long-term costs.
+- Age-based pricing models may be refined using additional health indicators.

+---

+## Tools & Technologies
+- Python (pandas, numpy, matplotlib, seaborn)
+- Jupyter Notebook
+- GitHub
+- Tableau Public (for dashboard visualisation)

+---

+## Tableau Dashboard
+A Tableau dashboard was created to visualise key insights from the analysis.
+🔗 Tableau Public link will be added here.

+---

+## Project Files
+- `health_insurance_eda.ipynb` – Jupyter Notebook containing data cleaning and analysis
+- `data/` – Raw dataset